-Stock, the Company will use the net proceeds from the exercise to prepay the balance of the Company Notes and the number of shares of Class A Common Stock issued to Parent will be reduced accordingly.
-If the Underwriters' over-allotment options are exercised in full, then the total number of shares of Class A Common Stock and of Common Stock outstanding after the Offerings will be 74,336,275 and 175,382,500, respectively.
-Also assumes that prior to the Offerings Closing Date the Company's common stock will be recapitalized into two classes of common stock, consisting of Class A Common Stock and Class B Common Stock, and that the 100 shares of common stock of the Company outstanding immediately prior to such recapitalization will be converted into 101,046,225 shares of Class B Common Stock.
+Parent will be reduced accordingly.
+If the Underwriters' over-allotment options are exercised in full, then the total number of shares of Class A Common Stock and of Common Stock outstanding after the Offerings will be 79,724,417 and 175,412,500, respectively.
+Also includes 95,688,083 shares of Class B Common Stock issued by the Company to Parent upon the recapitalization of the existing 100 shares of common stock held by Parent.